milkboy/WME-ja/README.md

 Waze Map Editor (WME) addon to help with junction design.
 If two connected segments are selected, it shows the turn angle, otherwise the the angle between each segment.
-I try to test with both Chrome and Firefox (Greasemonkey), but anything might break at any given time anyway :stuck_out_tongue_closed_eyes:
+I try to test with both Chrome (with Tampermonkey, as the userscript functionality changed) and Firefox (Greasemonkey), but anything might break at any given time anyway :stuck_out_tongue_closed_eyes:

-- Update 2013-06-03: And yes, something broke.
-Since Chrome v27 this script is not working, and the only way to currently use it is through Tampermonkey.
-Sorry.
-- Update 2013-06-04: Working on a packaged extension for Chrome/Chromium
 - Update 2013-06-05: Chrome extension published in [chrome web store](https://chrome.google.com/webstore/detail/wme-junctionangle/cfcpfikgmfoghjfpfepmklballeagadf)
 - Update 2013-06-06: Firefox add-on available at [Mozilla addons](https://addons.mozilla.org/en-US/firefox/addon/wme-ja/)